 Castle Crags State Park is a true hidden gem in the mountains between Redding and Mt Shasta.
-It has thousands of acres of land, with the spotlight being the strange rock formations that are the centerpiece of the park.
+It has hundreds of acres of land, with the spotlight being the strange rock formations that are the centerpiece of the park.
 The crags themselves jut out of the forest landscape in an otherworldly way.
-There is just nothing like them around the area and the contrast of the forest and the granite is pretty amazing.
+There is just nothing like them around the area, and the contrast of the forest and the granite is pretty amazing.

 The Vista Point

 Believe it or not, there is only one road in the entire park.
-It winds for about 4 miles from the entrance to the campground and up a one lane road to the vista point.
+It winds for about 4 miles from the entrance to the campground and up a one-lane road to the vista point.
 Without hiking, this is one of the only easy things you can do in the park, and it should not be missed.

-After the tree level clears you can see all of the crags up close and this trail will dead end at the base to one of the most prolific, Castle Dome.
-From here you can pretty much go anywhere you want, as there are many rocks to scramble and explore.
+After the tree level clears, you can see all of the crags up close, and this trail will dead-end at the base to one of the most prolific, Castle Dome.
+From here, you can pretty much go anywhere you want, as there are many rocks to scramble and explore.

-I attempted to reach the top of Castle Dome without ropes and I would not recommend it.
+I attempted to reach the top of Castle Dome without ropes, and I would not recommend it.
 I got about 90% of the way before turning around on an exposed rock face that a slip would drop you abort 200 feet to the base below.
 Not worth risking your life over.

-The visitor center is not much more than a room, but the people who manage it are great and have a lot of information on the area, animals and other highlights.
-They also have a stuffed mountain lion, I hadn’t seen one in real life and those things are big!
+The visitor center is not much more than a room, but the people who manage it are great and have a lot of information on the area, animals, and other highlights.
+They also have a stuffed mountain lion, I hadn’t seen one in real life, and those things are big!
 I would not want to run into one in the wild.

-Right outside the entrance is this rock which is dedicated to a battle that was fought between the Indians and settlers.
-It is a registered historical landmark so I figured it was worth checking out.
+Right outside the entrance is this rock, which is dedicated to a battle that was fought between the Indians and settlers.
+It is a registered historical landmark, so I figured it was worth checking out.